 Set a DateNow that you know how to clean a freezer and refrigerator, you’re well-equipped to clean your fridge and freezer.
 We recommend that you clean your fridge once a month to keep bacteria at bay, so mark your calendar for your next refrigeration system cleaning session.
 For getting rid of smell and mold make cleaning a fridge your habit!
 If you’d rather not go through the ordeal of cleaning your fridge each month, we understand!
 As professional cleaners, we can deep clean your fridge (and home) quickly at a time that’s convenient for you.
 Contact us today to get a free quote or schedule services.

-more than seven hours per week cleaning their homes.
+How Often Should You Clean?
+The Dirty Details RevealedAlmost a third of homeowners report spending more than seven hours per week cleaning their homes.
 Many still wonder if that’s enough to keep their families safe and healthy.
 The question is: how often should you clean your house?
 Cleaning your house can take up a lot of your time, the time you might want to spend relaxing or with family.
 Below are the details on how often you should clean that might surprise you!

 Cleaning Your Kitchen AreaThe more counter space you have, the more attention the area will need.
 Sanitize counters daily.
 Look for mixtures that kill bacteria and viruses like E. coli or salmonella.
 If most of your meals go straight into the microwave, wipe it down every few days.
 Mop down kitchen floors weekly.
 While you’re at it, this is a great time to throw out food that may have expired.
 Lastly, deep-clean sinks and sanitize sponges weekly (if not more frequently).
 Wash rags and dish towels and hang them so that they stay dry throughout the week.